daiichigo/Analytics/sqlqueries_transactional_db.md

 ﻿These PostgreSQL queries draw on three tables in a retail database encompassing records of transactions, products and weather during the summer month tracked by the several chains in the database.
-Click on each image to enlarge the query.

 ![](https://github.com/daiichigo/Analytics/blob/main/assets/categsales_share_bystore_date.png)

+Click on image to enlarge the query.
 ![](https://github.com/daiichigo/Analytics/blob/main/assets/amt_value_wkend_premium_.jpg)

+Click on image to enlarge the query.
 ![](https://github.com/daiichigo/Analytics/blob/main/assets/changein_totrev_bystore_categ.png)